 5 Types of Ancestors’ Land Records You Should Look For

-By Family Tree Editors
+By Editors of Family Tree Magazine

 Deed record books

 Many of us are familiar with all the paperwork modern property ownership involves, but that paperwork isn’t new.
-Our ancestors’ opportunities and options for acquiring land varied over time, and the ensuing paperwork offers a lot of insight into family and communal relationships, their migration patterns, and more.
+Our ancestors’ opportunities and options for acquiring land varied over time, and the ensuing paperwork offers a lot of insight into family and communal relationships, their migration patterns and more.
 Depending when and where your family migrated, these five types of historical land records may help you develop your family tree.

 Headrights